shaharcc/intellijPlugin/README.md

 - Use **Refresh** to update analysis after changes.
 - Click **Clear** to remove the graph from the workspace.

+### Videos

 #### Watch the Demo
-Watch a demo of the Points-To Analysis Plugin in action: [Watch Video](https://drive.google.com/file/d/1c1ZOMR-tR7XBI-TxKN7dAJn07cPKPT08/view?usp=sharing)
+Watch a demo of the Points-To Analysis Plugin in action: [Watch demo](https://drive.google.com/file/d/1c1ZOMR-tR7XBI-TxKN7dAJn07cPKPT08/view?usp=sharing)

+#### Watch the Pilot Study
+Watch our pilot study, where two users complete the same task—one using the plugin and one not: [Watch pilot study](https://drive.google.com/file/d/1Y4w5Z7J5_wkD_SPwgwJhdnWJcp7F2Yve/view?usp=sharing)